 - Included in the meta description

-- No stop words in the slug (to-and-but)
+- No stop words in the slug (words like ‘to’ and ‘and’)

 - Internal links

 - Don’t use the same keyword phrase in more than one article (otherwise your content will be competing against itself)

 Publishing regular articles

 It’s all well and good knowing how to write an effective article, however, you also need to be prepared to publish content on a regular basis.
-One good article isn’t going to rank very high, but if you commit to 50 over the course of a year (one a week), you will see the results get better and better.
+One good article isn’t going to rank very high, but if you commit to 50 over the course of a year (one a week), you will see the results improve over time.
 Obviously, the more you do, the more highly your content will rank.

 If you already have a well-established blog, you can get away with posting a minimum of one blog a month, although you should really be aiming for at least two on a monthly basis, depending on your workload.

 If you’ve been writing content for a number of month/years, but they are failing to produce traffic, use all the information above to revisit your old articles and see if you can update them all.
 The algorithms will pick up on updated content and rank it more highly.